 Soakaway crates (named because of their resemblance to old milk crates) are simply installed, extremely tough, can carry a significant load, and are designed to never become clogged or ineffective.

 Attenuation Cells Frequently Asked Questions

-Can you give me some pointers on the installation process?
+Can you give me some pointers on the soakaway crate system's installation process?

-It’s important that soakaway crates are installed correctly; otherwise you may not get the result you’re hoping for.
+It’s important that they are installed correctly; otherwise you may not get the result you’re hoping for.

 We’ve broken the installation of 1 cubic metre soakaway crates down into 7 steps – with detail around what’s required at each of those points.
 You will need to adjust excavation and back fill sizes if your crates vary in size.

 Before purchasing items and prepping power tools, air tools, and hand tools, it’s important you assess the impact that your soakaway crates could have on the surrounding area.
 If it is part of an extension or new build property, you may need to seek permission or advice from your local authority.

 When you’re happy to proceed, you should mark and begin to carefully excavate your chosen area.
 If you’re removing turf, carefully dividing and rolling can protect the sections for use later.

 For a 1 cubic metre soakaway set you should excavate a hole, which is 1.2m square – and 1.6m deep.
 As you’ll be aware, a hole of this size is difficult to create manually – so hiring a mini-digger will significantly reduce your timescales.

 Given the uniform nature of the crates, you should aim to excavate a hole that is straight and square, housing the system neatly and applying pressure evenly across the soakaway crates.